 All campus resident students are required by College policy to purchase one of several meal plans.
 An encoded ID card is used to deduct the value of the food selected from an individual's meal plan account balance.
-Information regarding meal plans is available from the Campus Dining Office and online at http://cas.geneseo.edu.
-Students with special dietary needs should consult with the Director of Dining.
+Information regarding meal plans is available from the CAS restaurants and cafes and online at http://cas.geneseo.edu.
+Students with special dietary needs should consult with the General Manager of Campus Dining.